Samanq/SampleProjects/CleanArchitecture/README.md

 ```
 ## Registering DateTimeProvider service.
 1. Install Microsoft.Extensions.DependencyInjection.Abstractions package in **CleanArchitecture.Infrastructure** project.
-2. In **CleanArchitecture.Infrastructure** project create a class named DependencyInjection.
+2. In **CleanArchitecture.Infrastructure** project creates a class named DependencyInjection.
 3. Create AddInfraStructure method and Add DateTimeProvider as a singleton service.

-note: **AddInfraStructure** method returns all services for Infrastructure layer.
+note: **AddInfraStructure** method returns all services for the Infrastructure layer.

 ```C#
 using CleanArchitecture.Application.Common.Interfaces.Services;